PoChuanHuang/FPgrowth_Algorithm/README.md

 This is a project in my class named Algorithm.
 You can choose different database in this code.
 I provide three database to choose.
-Pleace Download the three txt file in your computer,and write correct file path in gFilePath.
+Pleace Download three txt files in your computer,and write correct file path in gFilePath.
 1. BMS1_itemset_mining.txt
 2. mushrooms.txt
 3. T10I4D100K.txt
 ```gherkin=
 public static String gFilePath = "";
 ```
-You can set the threshold value by youself,the value is percent,you can get the different result.(ex:80 is 80%)
+You can set the threshold value by youself,the value is percent,and you can get the different result.(ex:80 is 80%)
 ```gherkin=
 public static float threshold=80;
 ```